mnemnion/loon/notes/lun.md

 Functions do not implicitly return, but we do parse some things differently: `2 + 3 + 4` on an emptly line calculates and throws away the value.
 The REPL can catch it.

+##Keywords

+Lun will adopt `:keyword` syntax for Clu compatibility.
+This steps on `field:access()`, so we use `field@access`, allowing implicit `@field` references within `self` in functions so defined.

+##Two-way translation

+Lun will rewrite your LuaJIT program in Lun.
+We'll maintain this ability as long as we're able.

+It can of course rewrite Lun as Lua, as this is all it does.